 2. Wage Cutbacks and Layoffs

 When revenues start to drop, companies need to find ways to reduce their expenses to meet their bottom line.
 They can make these cuts by reducing wages and cutting positions.
-Understandably, this exacerbates the cycle of inflation, as more would-be consumers have less to spend.
+Understandably, this exacerbates the cycle of deflation, as more would-be consumers have less to spend.

 3. Changes in Customer Spending

-Initially, consumer spending may increase greatly; however, once businesses start looking for ways to bolster their bottom line, consumers who have lost their jobs or taken pay cuts must start reducing their spending as well.
+Initially, consumer spending may increase greatly.
+However, once businesses start looking for ways to bolster their bottom line, consumers who have lost their jobs or taken pay cuts must start reducing their spending as well.
 Of course, when they reduce their spending, the cycle of deflation worsens.

 4. Reduced Stake in Investments

-When the economy goes through a series of deflation, investors tend to view cash as one of their best possible investments.
-Investors will watch their money grow simply by holding onto it.
+When the economy goes through a series of deflation, investors tend to view cash reserves as one of their best possible investments.
+Investors watch their money grow simply by holding onto it.

 5. Reduced Credit